Attack simulation training deployment considerations and FAQ

 - Guest users.

-Only valid, non-guest users with a valid mailbox will be included in simulations.
 If you use distribution groups or mail-enabled security groups to target users, you can use the Get-DistributionGroupMember cmdlet in Exchange Online PowerShell to view and validate distribution group members.

 Issues with Attack simulation training reporting